dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 | Planning Time: 0.230 ms                                                                                               |
 | Execution Time: 0.231 ms                                                                                              |

-The result shows that the planning time and execution time of `LIKE` operator is worse than `FTS` method.
+The result shows that the planning time and execution time of `LIKE` operator are worse than `FTS` method.
 Because the demo is just an illustration of 200k records table.
-For a larger table (millions records), the performance of using `LIKE` operator is much more worse than using `FTS` method.
-Furthermore, you can notice that, with `FTS` we can search words with no orders required when in `LIKE` operator method, the words's order is also count to the result.
+For a larger table (millions of records), the performance of using `LIKE` operator is much worse than using `FTS` method.
+Furthermore, you can notice that, with `FTS` we can search words with no orders required when in `LIKE` operator method, the words' order is also counted to the result.

 ## Note